 Behind the Scenes

-Now “managing editor emerita,” Lorna Reese is a founder and was managing editor of SHARK REEF for most of its years.
+Now “managing editor emerita,” Lorna Reese is a founder and was managing editor of SHARK REEF for most of its first eighteen years.
 She worked with different co-editors for each issue of the magazine, loving the collaboration with other writers.
 Lorna lives on Lopez Island, WA and continues at SHARK REEF, working mostly behind the scenes.
 Her memoir essays and fiction have been published in SHARK REEF, The Sun Magazine and The Islands Weekly.
-She delights in acting as a sort of midwife for other writers and has made the acknowledgements page of at least eight books.
+She delights in acting as a sort of midwife for other writers and has made the acknowledgements page of at least twelve books.

 Richard Widerkehr, one of our poetry co-editors, earned his M.A. from Columbia University and won two Hopwood first prizes for poetry at the University of Michigan.
 He has two book-length collections of poems: The Way Home (Plain View Press) and Her Story of Fire (Egress Studio Press), along with two chapbooks.
 Tarragon Books published his novel, Sedimental Journey, about a geologist in love with a fictional character.
-Recent work has appeared in Rattle, Floating Bridge Review, Gravel, Sweet Tree Review, Cirque, Crack The Spine, Jewish Literary Journal, Penumbra, and Sediments.
-Other poems are forthcoming in Arts And Letters, West Trade Literary Review, Measure, Naugatuck River Review, and Mud Season Review.
+Recent work has appeared in Rattle, Floating Bridge Review, Gravel, Sweet Tree Review, Cirque, Crack The Spine, Jewish Literary Journal, Penumbra, Sediments, Raven Chronicles, Crab Creek Review, Gravel, Evening Street Review and Third Wednesday..

-He’s worked as a writing teacher and, later, as a case manager with the mentally ill.
+Richard has worked as a writing teacher and, later, as a case manager with the mentally ill.
 His newest book of poems, In The Presence Of Absence, is published by MoonPath Press.
-Richard lives in Bellingham, Washington.
+He lives in Bellingham, WA.

-Linda hosts the Village Books poetry groups in Bellingham and is a three-time Sue C. Boynton Poetry Contest winner.
-Her poetry has recently appeared in Clover; A Literary Rag, Cirque, Snapdragon, SHARK REEF and Ponder as well as local anthologies. in 2018, her work was included in Washington 129+, a collection of poems plus four poetry chapbooks by poets from around Washington State.
+Linda hosts the Village Books poetry groups in Bellingham, WA and is a three-time Sue C. Boynton Poetry Contest winner.
+Her poetry has recently appeared in Clover: A Literary Rag, Cirque, Snapdragon, SHARK REEF, and Ponder as well as local anthologies. in 2018, her work was included in Washington 129+, a collection of poems plus four poetry chapbooks by poets from around Washington State.